 Recent Updates:

 - New!
-Final CANON Bill C-27 Working Group Document “Proposed amendments to de-identification and anonymization provisions in the Digital Charter Implementation Act, 2022 (Bill C-27)“, December 7, 2022 [PDF].
+Updated CANON Bill C-27 Working Group document: “Proposed amendments to de-identification and anonymization provisions in the Digital Charter Implementation Act, 2022 (Bill C-27)“, May 24, 2023 [PDF]

 - Webinar Recording: “Legislative Reform Roundtable: The impact of the ‘anonymized’ and ‘de-identified’ data provisions within Bill C-27“.
 See our Events Page to access the webinar materials.

-- CANON’s Bill C-27 Working Group Draft “Proposed amendments to de-identification and anonymization provisions in the Digital Charter Implementation Act, 2022 (Bill C-27)“, Sept 2022 [PDF].
+- CANON Bill C-27 submission to the Minister of Innovation, Science and Industry, “Proposed amendments to de-identification and anonymization provisions in the Digital Charter Implementation Act, 2022 (Bill C-27)“, December 7, 2022 [PDF].

 - Webinar: “Toward a Canadian De-identification Framework: Lessons from Singapore”, July 2022.
 See our Events Page for more information.